Summer Financial Aid

 To be considered for summer financial aid, the student must:

-- Complete the 2014-2015 Free Application for Federal Student Aid (FAFSA).
-(Information regarding the 2014-2015 application process is also available under the Financial Aid Process.)
+- Complete the 2023-2024 Free Application for Federal Student Aid (FAFSA).
+Information regarding the 2023-2024 application process is also available under Apply for Aid.

-- Complete the BGSU Summer Aid Application (available online starting April 1) requesting funds to be awarded for the summer term.
-Funds used during the summer term will have an impact on the remaining aid available for the 2014-2015 academic year.
-Please see a counselor in the Student Financial Aid office for specific details.
+- Complete the BGSU Summer Aid Application to be offered aid for the summer term.
+Funds used during the summer term will have an impact on the remaining aid available for the 2023-2024 academic year.
+Please see an advisor in the Student Financial Aid and Scholarships office for specific details.

 Other steps to consider:

-- Review your 2014-2015 Financial Aid Award via MyBGSU.
-Once your Summer Aid application has been processed, you will be notified via email that you have an updated award package that includes Summer term.
+- Review your 2023-2024 Financial Aid Offer via MyBGSU.
+Once your Summer Aid application has been processed, you will be notified via email that you have updated financial aid that includes Summer term.

 - Check your To-Do List on your MyBGSU Student Center for outstanding items that may hold up disbursement.

 - Verify your Summer Hours.
-If you register for a different number of hours than what you indicated on your original Summer Application, go back to the BGSU Summer Aid Application and update the application to reflect the correct number of credit hours.
-Aid will NOT disburse unless your enrolled hours match the hours reported on your Summer Application
+If you register for a different number of hours than what you indicated on your original Summer Application, go back to the BGSU Summer Aid Application and update the application to reflect the correct number of credit hours you plan to attend.
+Aid will NOT be credited to your student account unless your enrolled hours match the hours reported on your Summer Application.

-- Review your Bursar bill after the 1st of each month.
+- Review your student account bill after the 1st of each month.
 If you have an outstanding balance, you will be prevented from registering for classes for the upcoming Fall and/or Spring semesters.

 - Apply for additional aid if necessary.
-Please visit the Financial Aid office for additional assistance.
+Please visit Student Financial Aid and Scholarships for additional assistance.

 - Refund availability for summer term will be during the first week of your first registered session.